mbcx4ts5/AnkiAnalysis/README.md

 Queue: The group that cards are placed in.
 "New" for unseen cards, "Due" for review cards, "Learning" for unseen but not yet learnt cards and lapsed review cards.

-Learning Review: Any review of a card that has not yet graduated graduated to the Due Queue.
+Learning Review: Any review of a card that has not yet graduated to the Due Queue.

 Relearning Review: A review of a previously lapsed card.

-Cram Review: A review that takes places outside the normal schedule.
+Cram Review: A review that takes place outside the normal schedule.

 ## Citations
 [1] https://docs.ankiweb.net/